-Livorno ferries connect Italy with Corsica, Sardinia, Sicily, Morocco & Capraia Island with crossings available to Bastia & Ile Rousse (in Corsica), Golfo Aranci & Olbia (in Sardinia), Palermo (in Sicily), Tangier Med (in Morocco) & Capraia (in Capraia Island).
-Livorno Ferry crossings are operated by Corsica Sardinia Ferries, Moby Lines, Grimaldi Lines & Toremar and depending on time of year you’ll find a choice of up to 15 ferry crossings daily.
+Livorno ferries connect Italy with Corsica, Sardinia, Sicily & Capraia Island with crossings available to Bastia & Ile Rousse (in Corsica), Golfo Aranci & Olbia (in Sardinia), Palermo (in Sicily) & Capraia (in Capraia Island).
+Livorno Ferry crossings are operated by Corsica Sardinia Ferries, Moby Lines, Grimaldi Lines & Toremar and depending on time of year you’ll find a choice of up to 14 ferry crossings daily.

 There are up to 14 ferry crossings daily from Livorno with sailing durations starting from 2 hours 45 minutes.
 Our Livorno ferry summary provides a good guide but for the latest sailing information use our fare search.

 Visitors to the port of Livorno, set into the coastline of a bustling metropolitan on the west-coast of Italy, will immediately be struck by its size.
 Dockyard cranes stretch towards the Mediterranean skyline and colossal freight ships prowl the harbour, all to facilitate the port’s yearly haul of 30 million tonnes of incoming cargo.

 Though much of the predominantly industrial port is inaccessible to pedestrians, the cruise terminal is a welcoming open-plan space featuring a food court and free Wi-Fi.
 A shuttle bus service is also available for travel into the heart of the city.
 This short trip takes passengers over a canal teeming with small private boats before stopping in the shadow of the Palazzo Communale, Livorno’s 18th century town hall that reflects the city’s distinctive neo-renaissance architectural style.